Apple-1 market

 Time factor Fixed date Unpredictable, maybe never

-Risk A range can be predicted.
-But in the end it is unpredictable and can only be cushioned by a reserve None
+Risk A range can be predicted, but in the end it is unpredictable and can only be cushioned by a reserve None

 Costs for the seller Mostly 5-20%, sometimes nothing. eBay 2-5%.
 Don't forget the sales tax (if there is any for you).
 None or a commission to a mediator.
 Don't forget the sales tax (if there is any for you).

-Costs for the buyer Mostly 25-30%. eBay none - depending on the payment method some additional fees.
+Costs for the buyer Mostly 25-30%. eBay none—depending on the payment method, some additional fees.
 The buyer may have to pay import tax.
 None or a commission to a mediator.
 The buyer may have to pay import tax.

 Additional costs Costs may be incurred for a condition report, repairs, maintenance, advertising.
 Costs may be incurred for a condition report, repairs, maintenance.